 Why Is ROE Important For Earnings Growth?

-A Side By Side comparison of Urstadt Biddle Properties' Earnings Growth And 6.3% ROE
+Urstadt Biddle Properties' Earnings Growth And 8.3% ROE

-Is Urstadt Biddle Properties Efficiently Re-investing Its Profits?
+Is Urstadt Biddle Properties Using Its Retained Earnings Effectively?

 In addition, Urstadt Biddle Properties has been paying dividends over a period of at least ten years suggesting that keeping up dividend payments is way more important to the management even if it comes at the cost of business growth.